-Although people may be hesitant to talk to their doctors about their bowels habits, a change in them could indicate colorectal cancer.
-It’s important that you discuss your concerns with your doctor and that you encourage family members to have a colonoscopy as recommended by your physician.
+Although folks may be hesitant to talk to their providers about their bowels habits, any change in regular bowel movements may indicate signs of colorectal cancer.
+It’s important that you discuss your concerns with your provider and also encourage your family members to have a colonoscopy.

-So, spread the word and speak to those you love and encourage them to get tested.
 There were approximately 103,000 new cases of colon cancer in 2010 and about 51,000 of those people were expected to die from the disease.
 You don’t have to be one of those statistics and neither do the ones you love!
+So, spread the word to those you love and encourage them to get tested.